nicolemon/snote/README.md

 ## Motivaton

-I wrote this for myself as a way to catalog my stream of consciousness.
+I wrote this for myself as a way to catalog my stream of consciousness, and an exercise in packaging.